Steven Winter - Headmaster

 Why did you decide to become a teacher?
 What are your passions, influences and inspirations?

-Brought up in a home in which discussion, debate, and disagreement was expected and strongly promoted, I enjoy instilling in our Pupils the interest in, and ability to analyse, evaluate and critique.
-Sharing opinions, understanding perspectives, and crafting responses leads to effective communication which is immeasurably significant to us all.
-Outside of school, I enjoy keeping fit with F45, cycling and running; leisurely meals with family and friends; exploring news places.
+Brought up in a home in which discussion, debate, and disagreement were expected and strongly promoted, I enjoy instilling in our Pupils the interest in, and ability to analyse, evaluate, and critique.
+Sharing opinions, understanding perspectives, and crafting responses lead to effective communication, which is immeasurably significant to us all.
+Outside of School, I enjoy keeping fit with F45, cycling and running; leisurely meals with family and friends, and exploring new places.

 What do you like most about teaching at MVS?